-Also, there is another means of sending reports of noncompliance, complaints, inquiries and suggestions regarding ethical matters, by way of the DIGAME (TELL ME) service, to receive requests from outside
+Also, there is another means of sending reports of noncompliance, complaints, inquiries and suggestions regarding ethical matters, by way of the DÍGAME (TELL ME) service, to receive requests from outside stakeholders that are not aware of the aforesaid channels.

-· Regular programmes of training and updating for personnel involved in the preparation and review of financial information, as well as evaluation of the SICFR, which cover at least accounting standards. audit, internal control and risk management.
+• Regular programmes of training and updating for personnel involved in the preparation and review of financial information, as well as evaluation of the SICFR, which cover at least accounting standards, audit, internal control and risk management.

 The Human Resources Office, based on the training prepared by the Offices involved in the preparation and review of financial information, manages and plans the educational programmes related to specific training in this area.
-In this regard, the Corporate Economic and Financial Office, as the level implementing and having responsibility for the design, implementation, functioning and coherence of the SICFR, proposes training programmes to the Human Resources Office to ensure that the training is kept updated for all personnel involved the preparation and review of the financial information, as well as evaluation of the SICFR
+In this regard, the Corporate Economic and Financial Office, as the level implementing and having responsibility for the design, implementation, functioning and coherence of the SICFR, proposes training programmes to the Human Resources Office to ensure that the training is kept updated for all personnel involved in the preparation and review of the financial information, as well as evaluation of the SICFR.